Indicia-Team/indicia-docs/administrating/importing-transect.rst

 =========================================== ===========
 Column Name                                 Description
 =========================================== ===========
-sample_external_key                         A unique identifier of the sample in the source database. parent_sample_external_key                  The unique external_key used to identify the visit sample. location_external_key                       The unique external_key used to identify the section location. location_name                               The transect name.
-Seems redundant but keeps things pretty. grid_ref                                    A spatial reference in a coordinate system  such as latitude and Longitude in decimal degrees (SRID 4326).
+sample external key                         A unique identifier of the sample in the source database. parent_sample_external_key                  The unique external_key used to identify the visit sample. location external key                       The unique external_key used to identify the section location. location_name                               The transect name.
+Seems redundant but keeps things pretty. grid ref                                    A spatial reference in a coordinate system  such as latitude and Longitude in decimal degrees (SRID 4326).
 E.g. 48.9N, 2.4E.
 Seems redundant but required. date                                        The sample date, yyyy-mm-dd.
-This will be the same as the visit date in our case. reliability                                 A term list attribute. occurrence_external_key                     A unique identifier of the occurrence in the source database. taxon_name                                  The latin species name from a pre-defined species list. abundance_count                             An integer attribute. occurrence_comment                          Any text comment.
+This will be the same as the visit date in our case. reliability                                 A term list attribute. occurrence external key                     A unique identifier of the occurrence in the source database. taxon_name                                  The latin species name from a pre-defined species list. abundance_count                             An integer attribute. occurrence comment                          Any text comment.
 =========================================== ===========

+Note, for automatic field matching, omit underscores from 'sample external key', 'location external key', 'grid ref', 'occurrence external key', and 'occurrence comment'.

 In selecting the settings, the spatial reference system should match that of the grid_ref and the species list should be the one from which the taxon_names have